Prepare for Bed With These Yoga Poses

 Knees to Chest

-Lie down on your back with legs extended straight out from hips.
+Lie down on your back with legs extended straight out from your hips.
 Draw your knees in towards your chest and wrap your hands around your legs.
 Breathe in and as you exhale, relax your shoulders, allowing your back to flatten against the floor and your chest to broaden.

 To lengthen your spine, try to bring your tailbone down towards the floor as well.